NUKnightLab/TimelineJS3/API.md

  `change` _when the current slide changes_

-* uniqueid: string, id of the new current slide
+* unique_id: string, id of the new current slide

 `color_change` _when background of current slide changes_

-* uniqueid: string, id of the new current slide
+* unique_id: string, id of the new current slide

 `dataloaded` _after data has been loaded_

 `hash_updated` _when the hashbookmack in the url bar is updated_

-* uniqueid:  string, id of the new current slide
+* unique_id:  string, id of the new current slide
 * hashbookmark: string, the hash

 `loaded` _after story slider and time navigator have been loaded_